 Do French Bulldogs Bark a lot?
 Training Tips: This question comes up quite a lot.
 Do French Bulldogs bark?
-Being especially relevant when you are intending to have a French Bulldog companion within an apartment or close to neighbors.
+Being especially relevant when you are intending to have a French Bulldog companion within an apartment or close to neighbours.
 We explore the question below.
-And how getting advice on how to train your Frenchie not to bark will have a favorable outcome for both of you.
+And how getting advice on how to train your Frenchie not to bark will have a favourable outcome for both of you.
 A good read is The prevention of undesirable behaviors in dogs

 The simple answer is: absolutely.
 Most dogs instinctively and most French Bulldogs bark at least periodically.